nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-performance.md

 By default, Web UI requests any available field when navigating to a particular document.
 However, depending on your custom document types, resolving every single field may result in an overload.

-Since 10.10 ([NXP-26520](https://jira.nuxeo.com/browse/NXP-26520) + [NXP-25512](https://jira.nuxeo.com/browse/NXP-25512)), you can limit the list of fields that should be resolved with a contribution such as the following:
+Since 10.10 ([NXP-26520](https://jira.nuxeo.com/browse/NXP-26520) and [NXP-25512](https://jira.nuxeo.com/browse/NXP-25512)), you can limit the list of fields that should be resolved with a contribution such as the following:

 ```xml
 <require>org.nuxeo.web.ui.properties.contrib</require>